fish-shell/fish-shell/doc_src/cmds/disown.rst

 Example
 -------

-``firefox &; disown`` will start the Firefox web browser in the background and remove it from the job list, meaning it will not be closed when the fish process is closed.
+``firefox &; disown`` will start the Firefox web browser in the background and remove it from the job list, meaning it will not be closed when the ghoti process is closed.

 ``disown (jobs -p)`` removes all :doc:`jobs <jobs>` from the job list without terminating them.